codertheashish/Lyrics/README.md

 # Lyrics
 This Python script creates a typewriter-style animated lyrics display directly in the terminal.
-Each line of the song appears with timed typing effects, delays, and smooth transitions — giving the feel of a cinematic karaoke animation
+Each line of the song appears with timed typing effects, delays, and smooth transitions — giving the feel of a cinematic karaoke animation.

 ---